 Five Ways an Internship Program Can Improve the Quality of Your Staff

-In an earlier post, we talked about the untold benefits of an internship program that many employers don't talk about including how it can improve business practices and boost productivity.
-But, internships can also improve the quality of your staff - both old and new.
+We’ve talked about the untold benefits of an internship program that many employers don't talk about, including how it can improve business practices and boost productivity.
+But, internships can also improve the quality of your staff - both old and new!

 1. You get access to the next generation

-Companies thrive and whither on the ability to attract new talent at all ranks, including the crucial younger generation.
-But where do you find emerging talent - people who show promise and potential but may not yet have networks, or even runs on the board?
+Companies thrive and wither on the ability to attract new talent at all ranks, including the crucial younger generation.
+But where do you find emerging talent - people who show promise and potential but may not yet have networks, or even run on the board?
 The answer, of course, is at educational institutions.
-But the best way to find and keep tabs on each new crop: internship programs.
+The best way to find and keep tabs on each new crop: internship programs.

 2. They bring fresh insight

 While experience is often a great virtue for an employee, a lack of it can sometimes also be a good thing.
 Because people new to real-world dynamics aren’t hemmed in by conventions, they view challenges with fresh perspectives.
-Team that with their access to the latest trends, insights, data, demographics and technology, and you may just find yourself with an intern whose ideas could revolutionise the way you do business.
-Think, Nike Swoosh logo.
+Pair that with their access to the latest trends, insights, data, demographics and technology, and you may just find yourself with an intern whose ideas could revolutionise the way you do business.
+Think back to how the Nike Swoosh logo was created!

 3. It’s an extra pair of hands

 Every company can do with an extra set of hands on occasion (or even all the time), which is where a structured internship program can really pay off.
-This doesn’t mean interns are there as slave labour, but when late-breaking work comes across the desk, interns can be the difference between getting it done and getting it done in a way you're confident it represents your best possible output.
+This doesn’t mean interns are there to attend to every beck and call.
+But that moment when late-breaking work comes across your desk, interns can be the difference between getting it done, and getting it done in a way you're confident it represents your best possible output.

 4. Your current staff will get up to date